 Besides covering your bases when it comes to showing up above the fold and where savvy searchers are looking, there are a number of benefits to investing in paid search and SEO.
 A few key benefits being:

 - You can use keyword data from paid search to build your SEO strategy.
-There was once a time where Google Search Console (formerly Google Webmaster Tools) provided keyword data about which keywords were driving the most organic traffic to your site.
-You can still see the top traffic driving keywords, just no data behind it.
 If you run a paid search campaign, you’ll be able to see your highest-converting keywords, which will allow you to identify which keywords to optimize pages on your site around.

 - You can improve user confidence in your site and business.
 If your site is displayed in both the paid search and organic listings, it brings credibility to your site since you are showing up in multiple listings on the same page.
 As an added bonus, it also takes away real estate from your competitors!
 Just think, are you more likely to try a restaurant you’ve heard is good from a professional food blogger you haven’t met, a friend/family member, or if you’ve heard good things about the restaurant from both?